Leber Congenital Amaurosis Research Advances

 Retinal Disease Research Advances

 Recent developments in research on Leber congenital amaurosis

-A research team from Massachusetts Eye and Ear Infirmary is developing a gene therapy based on an adeno-associated virus for LCA caused by RPGRIP1 mutations.
+Odylia is developing a gene therapy based on an adeno-associated virus for LCA caused by RPGRIP1 mutations.
 Future plans include generating a clinical-grade gene-therapy vector for toxicology studies, and ultimately, a clinical trial.
-Dr. Eric Pierce’s clinic has also identified seven families with RPGRIP1 mutations.
+Dr. Eric Pierce’s clinic at Mass Eye and Ear has also identified seven families with RPGRIP1 mutations.
 An earlier study showed that gene therapy rescued degenerating rods and cones in a mouse model of the condition.

 THEA COMPLETES ACQUISTION OF PROQR’S LCA10 RNA (ANTISENSE OLIGONUCLEOTIDE) THERAPY

 Théa plans to continue clinical development of sepofarsen – an RNA therapy that restored vision for some participants in a Phase 2/3 clinical trial for people with LCA10 caused by the IVS26 mutation in CEP290.